-An unexpected abundance of acronyms seems to be on of the traits of the UN.
+An unexpected abundance of acronyms seems to be one of the traits of the UN.
 Having worked at the organization for (too) many years helped corroborate this fact.
-Certainly, the UN is not the only entity with such a trait, not by a long shot.
+Yes, the UN is not the only entity with such a trait, not by a long shot.
 However, the UN has formal global scope and thus acronyms rapidly spread around the world, some getting quick translations into local languages thus adding more to the growing list.
 The MDGs and their recent transition to SDGs are perhaps a good example.

 Two years ago, UN country members agreed to replace the M in MDGs with an S (s as in sustainable).
 This was complemented by a two-fold “inflationary” process.
 First, and unlike the MDGs, the SGDs became universal, applicable to all countries, from the super-rich to the poorest.
-By 2030, most if not all
+By 2030, most if not all nations

 No doubt Internet access has come a long way in the last 25 years.
 The latest estimates for 2016 show that 3.45 billion people have access to the Internet.
 That is 47% of the world’s population.
 The flip side of this number is perhaps more revealing: more than half of the world is not connected to the network.
 Bear in mind these statistics measure Internet access from home thus excluding those who log in from public access sites such as libraries and CyberCafes, for example.
 It is possible that these numbers underestimate actual usage.
 But as long as such underestimation is consistent over time, we can safely use the data to do some analysis,